 I move to feel the earth beneath my feet.
-This moving helps me understand understand the phenomena of why we are and why we are alive.
 I move to become.
-I am becoming... what... more human, more other, more... maybe more of myself, or maybe a better self.
+I am becoming... what... more human, more other, more... of myself, or maybe a better self.
 I want to listen and deeply listen.
 What does my body have to say?
-How is the world shaping my body, and how can I revolt?
+How does the world shape my body, and how can I revolt?
 My body is an archive, and I dance with ghosts.
-My dance is a bridge.
-A bridge to the past, present, and future.
-A bridge to here, there, nowhere, and everywhere.
+My dance is a bridge: a bridge to the past, present, and future.
 A bridge to home and unknown geographies.
 Through moving, I acknowledge the years of sweat, tears, blood, labor, rigor, bones, joy, and absurdity, that have helped shape this moment.
-With antenna out, I dance to see - to see and feel it all more clearly, clearer than ever before. or at least in a constant state of clarifying, searching, and curiosity.
+With antenna out, I dance to see - to see and feel it all more clearly, clearer than ever before.

 Julian Barnett is a choreographer, performer, arts advocate, and educator.
 He works collaboratively across disciplines to create performances that examine the social-political possibilities for transformation and empathy.
 Through the lenses of movement, philosophy, musicology, science, and the supernatural, Julian's research often revolves around notions of intimacy within performance and examines his own mixed-raced identity as a fulcrum for inquiry, activism, and possibility.